 Culinary artists, or chefs, in comparison, rarely need to perform administrative tasks in the restaurant.
 Culinary artists often have ranges of experience and training and may only be responsible for a certain aspect of the food preparation, such as slicing meat or stocking ingredients.
 It is important to note that while higher-tier chefs (such as executive chefs) may share some of the restaurant manager's responsibilities and training, the scope of this duty is commonly restrained to the kitchen.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), food service managers can expect a 2% increase in employment opportunities from 2012-2022, and chefs and head cooks can expect a 5% increase.
-Additionally, the BLS reported that food service managers earned a median annual salary of $48,560 in May 2014, whereas chefs and head cooks earned a median of $41,610 annually.
+According to the U.S. Bureau of Labor Statistics (BLS), food service managers and chefs and head cooks can expect an increase much faster than average from 2018-2028.
+Additionally, the BLS reported that food service managers earned a mean annual salary of $58,960 in May 2018, whereas chefs and head cooks earned a mean of $52,160 annually.

 While their responsibilities vary greatly, both chefs and food service managers play an integral role in the operations of a restaurant business.
 And while chefs can expect more growth in available positions, job competition will remain tough for Head Chef positions or jobs at higher paying, upscale establishments.
 While not necessary for employment, obtaining postsecondary education may benefit jobseekers who aspire to more responsibilities and higher financial compensation.